-Christmas celebrations in Greece are similar to those in most of the world in many ways; homes, businesses and streets are decked out in fairy lights, Santa entertains children in city squares and malls, and extended store opening hours come into effect to facilitate the requisite gift shopping.
-On Christmas Day, the streets quiet down, as families get together for big meals at home.
+Christmas celebrations in Greece are similar to those elsewhere in many ways; homes, businesses and streets are decked out in Christmas lights, Santa entertains children in city squares and malls, and extended store opening hours come into effect to facilitate the requisite gift shopping.
+On Christmas Day, the streets are quieter, as families get together for big meals at home.

 There are also plenty of things that Greeks do on these days that differ from the celebrations in the rest of the world.
 Find a list of things that makes Greek Christmas unique here.

-Christmas Day and Boxing Day are public holidays, and most stores remain closed, but some cafes and restaurants stay open.
-This year, Christmas Day falls on a Friday, creating a long weekend.
+Christmas Day and Boxing Day (the day that follows December 25th) are public holidays, and most stores remain closed, but some cafes and restaurants stay open.
+This year, Christmas Day falls on a Sunday, so Boxing Day creates a long weekend.

-New Year’s Eve in Greece usually doesn’t mean a party – it means several parties in a row.
-Beginning the evening at home, Greeks gather with family to share the last feast of the year, exchange presents, play cards, and cut the New Year’s cake.
+New Year’s Eve in Greece usually doesn’t mean a party; it means several parties in a row.
+Beginning the evening at home, Greeks gather with family to share the last feast of the year, play cards, and cut the special New Year’s cake.

-After midnight, young people start to make their way for the exits, heading to the next party.
-Bars and nightclubs only fill with people at around two in the morning, especially in the big cities, and traffic can be difficult.
-The parties go on until it’s day again, when tradition dictates that those who are still awake head to the restaurants of hotels, for a big, celebratory first breakfast of the year.
+After midnight, the younger generation starts to make their way for the exits, heading to the next party.
+Bars and nightclubs only hit their stride at around two in the morning, especially in the big cities, and traffic can be difficult.
+The parties go on until it’s daylight again, when tradition dictates that those who are still awake head to a hotel restaurant for an indulgent celebratory first breakfast of the year.*